kirillskory/28jule/test.md

 kkvkkvkv

-there a new code from junior programmer absolutely new funtional
+new code from some jun